MinnPost/object-sync-for-salesforce/README.md

 ## Classes

+### Salesforce REST API

+This is the plugin's main class.
+It does a few things:

+1. Load the `wpdb` object and make it available to the other classes.
+2. Load all the other classes and pass them around to each other in the correct order.
+3. Create a Settings link on the plugin list screen.
+4. Load CSS and JavaScript for the admin screens.
+5. Get Salesforce login credentials.
+6. Provide an instance of itself that other plugins can use, especially to access the Salesforce API instance for making calls to it.

-Classes are listed in the order that they are loaded by the plugin.
+Additional classes are listed in the order that they are loaded by the plugin.

 ### Activate & Deactivate (activate, deactivate)